NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 #todo("Some images demonstrating the same model with different paint schemes")

 Building on this, maintaining a unique identification for an object is a key requirement but is difficult to implement using a machine learning approach.
-Kill Team's can utilise multiple of the same type of operative, as a result the system would need to be able to track each "unique" operative despite having the same appearance.
+Kill Teams can utilise multiple of the same type of operative, as a result the system would need to be able to track each "unique" operative despite having the same appearance.
 This becomes problematic when occlusion is introduced.
 If we were to move an operative and at the same time cover or move another operative of the same type, it would be difficult to differentiate which one was which.
 A potential solution would be to utilise similar technology to facial recognition models, particularly looking at research into identifying the differences between identical twins.

 In contrast, a tag based system is ambivalent to the appearance of the model.
 This means the system is functional with any model, regardless of customisation which meets one of the main requirements of the project.